 Kettlebell flows are a style of training where the kettlebell moves seamlessly from one exercise into the next without putting the weight down.
 This is great for many goals.
 Kettlebell flow really belongs to freestyle training as the exercises can be taken from any other style.

-Freestyle (or as we call it Caveman Kettlebells) refers to the kettlebell being used for any type of training with an unlimited amount of kettlebell exercises and variations.
+Freestyle and hybrid (or as we call it Caveman Kettlebells) refer to the kettlebell being used for any type of training with an unlimited amount of kettlebell exercises and variations.
 The kettlebell is used for multiple benefits, some being, but not limited to cardio, strength, agility, flexibility, mobility, endurance, and so on.
 List of all kettlebell exercises.
 We are big on creating hybrid workouts that include some form of kettlebell training from the above list and then create a hybrid by including bodyweight exercises, mobility work, flexibility, and other important work that is usually neglected.

 Black or White